EUDAT-B2STAGE/http-api/projects/b2safe/README.md

 ##################
 # Launch containers

-## NOTE: if this is the first time
-## it would take some minutes to build images
+# Build the normal iRODS iCat image
+rapydo --project b2safe --mode only_irods build

+# launch the stack
 rapydo --project b2safe start
 # check
 rapydo --project b2safe status
 # verify the irods port working
 telnet localhost 1247
 ## NOTE: you should be able to connect from outside too
-## if you have no firewall blocking incoming connections on that port
+## (only if you have no firewall blocking incoming connections on that port)

 ##################
 # Use it!